-Laura was born in Brooklyn, New York, and grew up as the youngest of three girls, surrounded by art, music, and books.
-Laura attended Pratt Institute and graduated with a degree in communications and a contract for her first children’s book, AMY FOR SHORT, published in 1975 by Macmillan.
+Laura Joffe Numeroff was born in Brooklyn, New York, and grew up as the youngest of three girls, surrounded by art, music, and books.
+Laura attended Pratt Institute and graduated with a degree in communications and a contract for her first children’s book, “Amy for Short”, published in 1975 by Macmillan.

-An avid animal lover, Laura has always wanted to write a book about service dogs.
-In 2016, with co-creator Sean Hanrahan, she released the first book of a new children’s series celebrating dogs with incredible jobs.
-RAISING A HERO supports Canine Companions for Independence and represents all those –human and canine– helping children, adults and veterans with disabilities and special needs.
+In 2016, with co-creator Sean Hanrahan, Laura released the first book of a new children’s series celebrating dogs with incredible jobs.
+“Raising a Hero” supports Canine Companions for Independence and represents all those –human and canine– helping children, adults and veterans with disabilities and special needs.

 President George W. Bush, First Lady Laura Bush and Hillary Clinton have all read Numeroff’s books to children.
 First Lady Michelle Obama, with her mother and two daughters Malia and Sasha, read Laura’s “If You Give a Mouse a Cookie” at the 2010 Easter Egg Roll on the White House Lawn.
 Laura was one of ten children’s authors invited to a literacy day in Washington during the Bush administration in 2001.
 Laura has also visited over 100 elementary schools and has been a speaker at teacher conferences around the country.

 In addition to her work with service dogs and kids with disabilities, Laura donates a portion of her book royalties to First Book, a non-profit organization that provides brand new books to children who otherwise would not have access to them.
 She donated all royalties from “The Hope Tree – Kids Talk About Cancer”, to the Susan B. Komen Breast Cancer Foundation.